proximile/NH-House-of-Representatives-Committee-Summaries/data/summaries/2022/03/DDJGl7WKxXc_House Ways and Means (03_14_22).md

 Upload Date: 2022-03-15
 Video ID: DDJGl7WKxXc

+**Comprehensive Summary of the New Hampshire House Ways and Means Committee Meeting on March 14, 2022**

-The New Hampshire House of Representatives Ways and Means Committee meeting on March 14, 2022, centered on the legalization and regulation of cannabis, with a focus on both medical and recreational use, revenue implications, and the role of existing medical cannabis providers.
-The discussions covered several key areas, including licensing, revenue allocation, market structure, and the impact on Alternative Treatment Centers (ATCs).
-Here is a cohesive summary of the meeting:
+The New Hampshire House Ways and Means Committee meeting on March 14, 2022, centered on the legalization and regulation of adult-use cannabis, with a particular focus on revenue generation, market structure, and regulatory frameworks.
+The discussions revolved around several key bills, including **HB 1598**, **HB 237**, and **HB 41**, and addressed a wide range of issues from licensing and fee structures to revenue allocation and market competition.
+Here are the key themes and takeaways from the meeting:

-### **1. Medical vs. Recreational Cannabis:**
+### **1. Revenue Generation and Taxation**
-- The debate highlighted the distinction between medical and recreational cannabis, particularly concerning the sale of cannabis-infused products (edibles).
-Some argued that if edibles are restricted for recreational use, they should also be restricted for medical use.
-Concerns were raised about the viability of ATCs if they are excluded from the recreational market.
-There was also discussion about recriminalizing possession of edibles for the general population, which could undermine the existing decriminalization framework.
+The Ways and Means Committee’s primary focus was on the potential revenue implications of cannabis legalization.
+Key points included:
+- **Revenue Projections**: Estimates ranged from $25 million to $50 million annually, though the exclusion of edibles and cartridges—which account for 15-50% of the market in other states—could significantly reduce these figures.
+- **Revenue Allocation**: Proposals included repaying taxpayers for startup costs, funding education property tax relief, contributing to the New Hampshire Retirement System, and supporting health and human services (HHS) programs.
+A revolving fund was suggested to reinvest profits into opening additional state-run cannabis stores.
+- **Taxation vs. Regulation**: The committee emphasized revenue generation over broader policy issues, acknowledging the need for compromise to ensure the bill’s passage.

-### **2. Licensing and Regulation:**
+### **2. Market Structure and Competition**
-- The committee considered a dual regulatory structure for cannabis sold in state stores, particularly for medical patients.
-Proposals included allowing ATCs to cultivate, manufacture, and transport cannabis for recreational sales to ensure their viability.
-The debate also touched on whether to set specific licensing fees in the bill or leave it to agency rulemaking.
-Comparisons were made to other states, where fees range from $1,000 to $15,000 depending on the license type.
-The committee estimated potential revenue from licensing fees, which was seen as modest but still a consideration.
+The committee debated the proposed state-controlled model for adult-use cannabis, with the Liquor Commission overseeing retail sales.
+Key discussions included:
+- **State-Run Stores vs. Alternative Treatment Centers (ATCs)**: Concerns were raised about competition between state-run stores and ATCs, which currently serve the medical cannabis market.
+ATCs argued that allowing them to participate in the adult-use market would sustain their operations and continue serving medical patients.
+- **Cultivation Limits**: The bill proposed limiting the number of cultivators to 15, with some members suggesting a conservative initial limit and adjusting it later based on market demand.
+Comparisons were made to neighboring states like Massachusetts and Maine, which have more diverse, free-market systems.
+- **Out-of-State Consumers**: The potential impact of out-of-state consumers, particularly in southern New Hampshire, was considered, as they could drive significant sales.

-### **3. Revenue Allocation and Funding:**
+### **3. Licensing and Fee Structures**
-- Revenue from cannabis sales was a major focus, with proposals to allocate funds for education property tax relief, the New Hampshire Retirement System, and health and human services (HHS) programs, particularly for substance use disorder treatment.
-There was a suggestion to set aside $25 million for HHS, with strong language to prevent diversion of these funds.
-The committee debated whether to use fixed dollar amounts or percentage-based allocations to avoid consuming all revenue.
-The fiscal note estimated a $14 million upfront cost for opening cannabis stores, with suggestions to use a revolving fund to reinvest initial profits.
+The absence of a fee schedule in the bill sparked debate:
+- **Registration vs. Licensure**: Confusion arose over the distinction between registration (initial application) and licensure (meeting regulatory requirements).
+- **Fee Flexibility**: Members discussed whether to set fixed fees in statute or allow agencies to determine fees through rulemaking, with a preference for the latter to ensure adaptability.
+- **Revenue from Licensing**: Licensing fees were estimated to generate around $165,000 annually, which was seen as a minor contribution to the overall budget.

-### **4. Market Structure and Competition:**
+### **4. Regulatory and Implementation Challenges**
-- The bill’s state-run retail model was criticized as less competitive compared to neighboring states like Maine and Massachusetts, which have more open, free-market systems.
-Concerns were raised that the limited number of cultivators and state-controlled retail could fail to capture the illicit market or provide sufficient consumer choice.
-The committee discussed the potential impact of out-of-state consumers, particularly in southern New Hampshire, which could significantly increase revenue.

-### **5. Role of Alternative Treatment Centers (ATCs):**
-- The viability of New Hampshire’s existing ATCs was a recurring concern.
-The state-controlled model could harm ATCs by creating competition without allowing them to transition to for-profit status or expand their operations.
-Proposals were made to allow ATCs to participate in the adult-use market to ensure their survival.
-The importance of maintaining a robust medical cannabis market, which offers untaxed products and serves patients under 21, was emphasized.
+The committee addressed several regulatory and operational hurdles:
+- **Dual Regulatory Structure**: Concerns were raised about the potential complexity of a dual regulatory system if state stores sold both medical and recreational cannabis.
+Some suggested removing medical cannabis sales from state stores to simplify the structure.
+- **Implementation Timeline**: Estimates suggested it could take up to two years to fully implement the program, with a phased approach proposed to manage startup costs.
+- **Tracking and Monitoring**: The need for a tracking system to monitor cannabis products was discussed, though New Hampshire’s limited market has not yet required one.

+### **5. Medical vs. Adult-Use Markets**
+The viability of the medical cannabis market under the proposed model was a recurring concern:
+- **Edibles and Product Restrictions**: There was debate over whether to allow edibles and other cannabis-infused products for the general population.
+Restricting these products could negatively impact retailers and state revenue, while also undermining the medical market.
+- **Patient Access**: The importance of maintaining a viable medical market for patients under 21 and those requiring higher-potency products was emphasized.
+Concerns were raised that the adult-use market could attract medical patients, potentially destabilizing the medical cannabis industry.

-### **6. Edibles and Cannabis-Infused Products:**
+### **6. Public Opinion and Political Considerations**
-- The committee debated whether to allow edibles in state-run stores or restrict them to medical cardholders.
-There was concern about the potential revenue loss if edibles were not available to all consumers, as they constitute a significant portion of the market.
-The impact on existing therapeutic cannabis programs was also considered, with a focus on protecting these programs from harm.
+The committee acknowledged strong public support for legalization but recognized that political factors could influence the final outcome.
+Balancing revenue generation, public health, and regulatory oversight was seen as critical to passing a workable bill.

-### **7. Banking and Financial Services:**
+### **7. Banking and Financial Concerns**
-- The banking language in the bill was considered problematic, and there was a recommendation to remove it.
-The banking industry indicated they could provide financial services to cannabis-related businesses without state intervention.
-However, additional language might be needed to provide protections for banks entering this space.
+The banking language in the bill was scrutinized, with recommendations to remove it entirely.
+Representatives from the New Hampshire Bankers Association suggested adding language to provide additional protections for banks entering the cannabis market.

-### **8. Implementation and Regulatory Timelines:**
+### **8. Future Adjustments and Flexibility**
-- The committee discussed the tight timelines for adopting rules and regulations for cannabis establishments, suggesting extending deadlines to ensure proper rule-making and avoid delays in revenue generation.
-Clear licensing and registration processes for cultivation, manufacturing, and testing facilities were emphasized, with a focus on aligning rules with legislative intent.

-### **9. Broader Concerns and Compromise:**
-- The committee acknowledged the political challenges of cannabis legalization and the need for compromise to achieve incremental progress.
-The unprecedented state-controlled model was seen as risky and untested, with potential negative impacts on revenue, consumer choice, and the illicit market.
-The importance of balancing revenue generation with public health and safety was emphasized.
+The committee agreed that while compromises were necessary to pass the current bill, future adjustments could address any shortcomings.
+Flexibility in regulatory frameworks, fee structures, and market dynamics was emphasized to ensure the industry’s long-term success.

-### **Conclusion:**
+### **Conclusion**
-The meeting highlighted the complexities of implementing cannabis legalization in New Hampshire, with ongoing debates about regulation, revenue allocation, and the role of existing medical cannabis providers.
-The committee aimed to finalize the bill in the coming weeks, with further discussions planned to address remaining concerns and ensure a balanced approach that supports both revenue generation and public health.
+The meeting highlighted the complexities of legalizing and regulating adult-use cannabis in New Hampshire.
+Balancing revenue generation, regulatory oversight, market viability, and public health concerns requires careful consideration and compromise.
+The committee’s discussions underscored the need for a flexible, phased approach to implementation, with ongoing adjustments to address emerging challenges and ensure the program’s success.